asmekal/iclr2020-notes/README.md

 ## Audio

 - DeepMind made speed synthesis via GAN (and proved that high fidelity speed synthesis with GANs is possible).
-The [paper](http://www.openreview.net/pdf?id=r1gfQgSFDr) has several tricks: 1)G and D conditioned on linguistic features 2)44h of training data 3)residual blocks with progressive dilation in G 4)several discriminators 5)another unconditioned discriminators (only realism checking) 6)FID and KID on speed recognition model features to track training progress 7)padding masks to generate longer samples (see paper for details).
+The [paper](http://www.openreview.net/pdf?id=r1gfQgSFDr) has several tricks: 1)G and D conditioned on linguistic features 2)44h of training data 3)residual blocks with progressive dilation in G 4)several discriminators 5)another unconditioned discriminators (only realism checking) 6)FID and KID from speech recognition model features to track training progress 7)padding masks to generate longer samples (see paper for details).

 ![key contributions to success](https://user-images.githubusercontent.com/14358106/80421217-c9ee9a80-88e4-11ea-8640-eb0d1d5a231a.png)